roybay/OpenSSL-CA/README.md

-This script is design to create below files by using simple script configured by single porpertiy file:
+This script is designed to create below files by using simple script configured by single porpertiy file:

       Make Folder Structure
       Create All Private keys